callejohnathan/automated_us_analysis/README.md

 NER model for identifying Actors, Functions, and Concepts from user stories.
 Such a model is based on the spaCy language model and trained on the PURE dataset.

+You may find the training and validation datasets in the "corpus" folder, including json files and spaCy-based format files.

 ## 📋 project.yml

 The [`project.yml`](project.yml) defines the data assets required by the